rafaeltardivo/geospatial-api/README.md

 make up
 ```

 Please check the project's `Makefile` for more on setup commands.
+Also, at this
+point you should be able to access the documentation at `$APP_HOST:$APP_PORT/docs`.

 ### Testing